PetrovaDaria/rq-monorepo-demo/README.md

 every app is run locally and build by `vite`.
 Both apps use `react-query`, and they can have different versions of it because this dep defined in apps' package.json, not in a root one.
+Real project has several packages but they don't use `react-query` therefore I didn't reproduce them in this example.

 ### Problem
 Everything worked fine until at some point we started to